britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-01.md

 Exfiltration attacks can be accomplished via attacks against one of the parties to a communication, i.e., by the attacker stealing the keys or content rather than the party providing them willingly.
 In these cases, the party may not be aware that they are collaborating, at least at a human level.
 Rather, the subverted technical assets are "collaborating" with the attacker (by providing keys/content) without their owner's knowledge or consent.

 Any party that has access to encryption keys or unencrypted data can be a collaborator.
 While collaborators are typically the endpoints of a communication (with encryption securing the links), intermediaries in an unencrypted communication can also facilitate content exfiltration attacks as collaborators by providing the attacker access to those communications.
-For example, documents describing the NSA PRISM program claim that NSA is able to access user data directly from servers, where it was stored unencrypted.
-In these cases, the operator of the server would be a collaborator (wittingly or unwittingly).
+For example, documents describing the NSA PRISM program claim that NSA is able to access user data directly from servers, where it is stored unencrypted.
+In these cases, the operator of the server would be a collaborator, if an unwitting one.
 By contrast, in the NSA MUSCULAR program, a set of collaborators enabled attackers to access the cables connecting data centers used by service providers such as Google and Yahoo.
 Because communications among these data centers were not encrypted, the collaboration by an intermediate entity allowed NSA to collect unencrypted user data.

 ## Attacker Costs